American Paul Beatty's race satire wins Man Booker Prize

+King of Cannes Haneke could get record third Palme d'Or with "Happy End"

+CANNES, France Austrian director Michael Haneke could take a record third Palme d'Or at this year's Cannes Film Festival, where "Happy End" screened on Monday.

-LONDON Oct 25 Paul Beatty was on Tuesday named as the first American to win the prestigious Man Booker fiction prize for "The Sellout", a biting satire on race relations in the United States.
+LONDON Paul Beatty was on Tuesday named as the first American to win the prestigious Man Booker fiction prize, for "The Sellout", a biting satire on race relations in the United States.

+The narrator of "The Sellout", an African-American called "Bonbon" tries to put his Californian town back on the map, from which it has been officially removed, by re-introducing slavery and segregation in its high school.

+The language is uncompromising and may offend some readers.
+So might some of the content - one old black film actor asks to become Bonbon's slave - as Beatty lampoons racial stereotypes.
+The protagonist's father is unjustly shot by police.

 Chair of the five judges for the 50,000 pound ($60,900) prize Amanda Foreman said "The Sellout" had been a unanimous choice, reached after a meeting lasting some four hours.